danietakeshi/ml-zoomcamp-project-1/README.md

 3. Maximizing the profit for crab farming businesses by timing the harvest appropriately.

+The raw data can be downloaded at: [Crab Data](https://github.com/danietakeshi/ml-zoomcamp-project-1/blob/main/data/CrabAgePrediction.csv)

 The original dataset has the below information:
 - **sex**: Gender of the Crab - Male, Female and Indeterminate.
 - **length**: Length of the Crab (in Feet; 1 foot = 30.48 cms)